Allen Weinstein: International elections

-For his work in international elections work, Weinstein received the United Nations Peace Medal (1986) and the Council of Europe's Silver Medal (1990 and 1996).
+For his work in international elections, Weinstein received the United Nations Peace Medal (1986) and the Council of Europe's Silver Medal (1990 and 1996).

 Board and advisory positions

 Weinstein was a founding member in 1985 of the board of directors of the United States Institute of Peace and chairman of its education and training committee, remaining a director until 2001, and now serves on the chairman's advisory council.
 He was a founding officer of the Strasbourg-based International Institute for Democracy from 1989 to 2001.
 He chaired the judging panel for the annual International IMPAC Dublin Literary Award from 1995 to 2003.
 He served on the advisory council of the LBJ School of Public Affairs (University of Texas-Austin).
 He was chairman of the Woodrow Wilson Presidential Library's advisory council.
 He chaired the annual "Global Panel" in the Netherlands from 1993 to 1998.
 From 1982 to 1991 he was a member of the Foreign Policy Association's editorial advisory board.